 For some serious thrills on the river—and an adventure you’ll be reminiscing over for years to come—grab a paddle and try whitewater rafting down the mighty Colorado River or through the section known as Westwater Canyon.
 For a more leisurely excursion, you can also access the Colorado River at James M. Robb State Park in Fruita or try stand-up paddleboarding on the lake in Highline State Park.

 2. Raise a Glass: Grand Junction Wineries and Breweries

 View this post on Instagram

-The Western Slope is a fertile agricultural area known for producing a variety of fruits and vegetables, as well as a booming wine region and a growing craft-brewery scene.
+The Grand Junction is a fertile agricultural area known for producing a variety of fruits and vegetables, as well as a booming wine region and a growing craft-brewery scene.
 You’ll find the highest concentration of wineries in Colorado here, with more than 20 in the region.
 Each offers something different, and most tasting rooms feature breathtaking views of the gorgeous scenery.

 If beer is more your speed, choose from several breweries in the area, many of which incorporate local flavors when possible.
 Sip a cold pint on the patio at Edgewater Brewery, or enjoy live music at Palisade Brewing Company.
 Rockslide Brewery has been serving up local suds since 1994 and has two (that’s right) happy hours, one from 3-6 p.m. and again late night, from 10 p.m.-12 a.m, which offers some nice flexibility for whatever your itinerary may need.